Meet the Macintosh!

 They blindly install software regardless of previous installations, They check for previously installed software and may replace existing corrupt file may not be replaced.

-of this, it is often wise to delete (or uninstall) previous copies of installers will have an "Uninstall" option to make removal easier (if necessary), and will check for previous installs to avoid conflicts - but many installers do not offer these functions.
+of this, it is often wise to delete (or uninstall) previous copies of installers will have an "Uninstall" option to make removal easy, and will check for previous installations to avoid conflicts - but many installers do not offer these functions.
 In addition, software